-The publication of the paper by Daneri, Loinger and Prosperi in early sixties induced a hot debate on the measurement problem; see [188] for a historical outline.
-We shall not attempt to review this debate here, but only mention one aspect of it: Tausk (see [188] for a description of his unpublished work) and later on Jauch, Wigner and Yanase [189] criticize the approach by Daneri, Loinger and Prosperi via the argument of an interaction free measurement.
-This type of measurements is first discussed by Renninger [190].
-The argument goes as follows: sometimes one can gather information about the measured system even without any macroscopic process generated in the measuring apparatus.
+The publication of the paper by Daneri, Loinger and Prosperi in early sixties induced a hot debate on the measure-1036 ment problem; see [187] for a historical outline.
+We shall not attempt to review this debate here, but only mention 1037 one aspect of it: Tausk (see [187] for a description of his unpublished work) and later on Jauch, Wigner and Yanase 1038 [188] criticize the approach by Daneri, Loinger and Prosperi via the argument of an interaction free measurement.
+1039 This type of measurements is first discussed by Renninger [189].
+The argument goes as follows: sometimes one 1040 can gather information about the measured system even without any macroscopic process generated in the measuring 1041 apparatus.
 This can happen, for instance, in the double-slit experiment when the apparatus measuring the coordinate of the particle is placed only at one slit.
-Then the non-detection by this apparatus will - ideally - indicate that the particle passed through the other slit.
-The argument thus intends to demonstrate that quantum measurements need not be related to macroscopic (or irreversible) processes.
-This argument however does not present any special difficulty within the statistical interpretation of quantum mechanics, where both the wavefunction and the density matrix refer to an ensemble of identically prepared system.
-Although it is true that not every single realization of the apparatus-particle interaction has to be related to a macroscopic process, the probabilities of getting various measurement results do rely on macroscopic processes in the measuring apparatus.
+Then the non-detection by this apparatus will - ideally - indicate that the 1043 particle passed through the other slit.
+The argument thus intends to demonstrate that quantum measurements need not 1044 be related to macroscopic (or irreversible) processes.
+This argument however does not present any special difficulty 1045 within the statistical interpretation of quantum mechanics, where both the wavefunction and the density matrix refer 1046 to an ensemble of identically prepared system.
+Although it is true that not every single realization of the apparatus-1047 particle interaction has to be related to a macroscopic process, the probabilities of getting various measurement results 1048 do rely on macroscopic processes in the measuring apparatus.
+1049

-2.5.
+1050 2.5.
 No-go theorems and small measuring apparatuses

-Non ho l'età, per amarti Lyrics by Mario Penzeri, sung by Gigliola Cinquetti
+1051 1052 Non ho l'età, per amarti30 Lyrics by Mario Penzeri, sung by Gigliola Cinquetti

-The quantum measurement process is regarded as a fundamental problem, also because over the years several no-go theorems were established showing that the proper conditions for quantum measurement cannot be satisfied if they are demanded as exact features of the final state of the apparatus [13, 191, 192, 193].
-The first such theorem was established by Wigner [13].
-Then several extensions of this theorem were elaborated by Fine [194] and Shimony with co-authors [191, 192, 193].
-The presentation by Fine is especially clear, as it starts from the minimal conditions required from a quantum measurement [194].
-After stating the no-go theorem, Fine proceeds to discuss in which sense one should look for approximate schemes that satisfy the measurement conditions, a general program motivating also the present study.
+The quantum measurement process is regarded as a fundamental problem, also because over the years several 1053 no-go theorems were established showing that the proper conditions for quantum measurement cannot be satisfied 1054 if they are demanded as exact features of the final state of the apparatus [13, 190, 191, 192].
+The first such theorem 1055 was established by Wigner [13].
+Then several extensions of this theorem were elaborated by Fine [193] and Shimony 1056 with co-authors [190, 191, 192].
+The presentation by Fine is especially clear, as it starts from the minimal conditions 1057 required from a quantum measurement [193].
+After stating the no-go theorem, Fine proceeds to discuss in which 105 sense one should look for approximate schemes that satisfy the measurement conditions, a general program motivating 1059 also the present study.
 The results of Refs.
-[191, 192, 193] show that even when allowing certain imperfections in the apparatus functioning, the quantum measurement problem remains unsolvable in the sense that the existence of specific classical correlations in the final state of the system + apparatus cannot be ensured; see also in this context the recent review by Bassi and Ghirardi [17].
+[190, 191, 192] show that even when allowing certain imperfections in 1060 the apparatus functioning, the quantum measurement problem remains unsolvable in the sense that the existence of specific classical correlations in the final state of the system + apparatus cannot be ensured; see also in this context the recent review by Bassi and Ghirardi [17].
 In our viewpoint, the no-go theorems do not preclude approximate satisfaction of the quantum measurement requirements - owing to a macroscopic size of the apparatus.